Welcome!

 Refresh Your Hearts

-“Please let a little water be brought, and was your feet, and rest yourself under the tree.
+“Please let a little water be brought, and wash your feet, and rest yourself under the tree.
 And I will bring a morsel of bread, that you may refresh your hearts… So Abraham hurried into the tent to Sarah and … Continue reading

 Posted in food, History, Hospitality, Uncategorized